mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 |  Location | Centralized, Colocated  | Decentralized, Distributed  |
 |  Behaviour | Planned, Coordinated | Emergent, Independent  |

-A key concept from the study is that of _Propagation Cost_: _"the percentage of system elements that can be affected, on average, when a change is made to a randomly chosen element."_ In other words, the propagation cost is the **overall percentage of a system that is impacted when a function or file is altered**.
+A key concept from the study is that of _Propagation Cost_: _"the percentage of system elements that can be effected, on average, when a change is made to a randomly chosen element."_ In other words, the propagation cost is the **overall percentage of a system that is impacted when a function or file is altered**.

 By comparing software systems which began as open source projects to those that were private, then opened, the paper established a clear link.
 Tightly coupled organizations create software with significantly higher propagation cost.
 In contrast, loosely coupled organizations build systems with a much lower propagation cost.
 Loosely coupled systems are more modular and are therefore more approachable.